Kevin McCarthy has been ousted as speaker of the House. Here's what happens next.

 What happens when the speaker of the House is removed?

 The rules of the 118th Congress state that "in the case of a vacancy in the office of speaker, the next member" named on a list submitted by McCarthy to the clerk of the House in January will become speaker pro tempore until a speaker is elected.
-The names that McCarthy submitted, however, are not public.
+A House reading clerk announced immediately after the vote that Rep. Patrick McHenry of North Carolina was the first name on McCarthy's list and therefore was appointed speaker pro tempore.

 "Pending such election, the member acting as speaker pro tempore may exercise such authorities of the Office of Speaker as may be necessary and appropriate to that end," the rules state.
 The requirement of a list appears to have originated with the 108th Congress that convened in January 2003.

-After the speaker pro tempore takes over, "presumably, the next order of business would be to choose a speaker.
-It could happen immediately, the House might go into recess, they might even adjourn for the day while they try to figure it out," Green said.
-"But it's unlikely the House would continue to operate as usual without a new speaker being selected."
+After the speaker pro tempore takes over, "presumably, the next order of business would be to choose a speaker," Green said.
+He pointed out that "it's unlikely the House would continue to operate as usual without a new speaker being selected."

+In his first remarks as speaker pro tempore, McHenry announced that "the office of the speaker was rendered vacant pursuant to the adoption of House Resolution 757," and added that "prior to proceeding to the election of a speaker, it would be prudent to first recess for the relative caucus and conferences to meet and discuss the path forward."

 Who could be the next speaker of the House?